Incorporating data drift to perform survival analysis on credit risk: Results and Analysis

 \subsection{Ablation analysis of LMISO}

 The ablation analysis evaluates six models as shown in the tables below.

-Tables~\ref{tab:table7}--\ref{tab:table9} show three consistent patterns.
-Firstly, incorporating the longitudinal behavioural marker produces the greatest enhancement in discrimination: M1-Joint increases AUC outstandingly over M1 in all drift settings (e.g., from 0.699 to 0.805 under sudden drift, and from 0.623 to 0.691 under recurring drift).
-Brier and F1 scores are also improved to some extent.
+Tables~\ref{tab:ablation_sudden}--\ref{tab:ablation_recurring} show three consistent patterns.
+Firstly, incorporating the longitudinal behavioural marker produces the greatest enhancement in discrimination: M1-Joint increases AUC over M1 in all drift settings (e.g., from 0.699 to 0.805 under sudden drift, and from 0.623 to 0.691 under recurring drift).
+Brier and F1 scores also improve modestly.
 This indicates that the balance-mechanics-based longitudinal design captures a risk-relevant behavioural signal that is not recoverable from the hazard model alone.
 Intuitively, the marker summarises persistent deviation and trend effects in repayment behaviour, which remain informative even when the marginal distribution of balances drifts.